top of page

 • Greeting at the Door: Spend the first minute of each lesson welcoming pupils by name and with eye contact.

-• Personal Check-Ins: Allocate five minutes per week for a quick 1:1 “wellbeing chat” with a few pupils, rotating through the class over time.
+• Personal Check-Ins: Allocate five minutes per week for a quick 1:1 “wellbeing chat” with a few pupils.
+Rotate through the class over time to connect with everyone.

-• Praise First, Then Correct: Use the “feedback sandwich”—positive comment, constructive guidance, another positive reinforcement.
+• Praise First, Then Correct: Use the “feedback sandwich.”
+Start with a positive comment, offer constructive guidance, and end with another positive reinforcement.

 3. Use Strategic Seating Plans

-Why it works: Strategic seating can pre-empt many disruptions by reducing off-task chatter and separating pupils who distract each other.
+Why it works: Strategic seating can preempt many disruptions.
+It reduces off-task chatter and separates pupils who distract each other.

 How to implement: